Hal Holbrook

-Harold Rowe Holbrook Jr. (February 17, 1925 – January 23, 2021) was an American actor, television director, and screenwriter.
-He first received critical acclaim in 1954 for a one-man stage show that he developed called Mark Twain Tonight! while studying at Denison University.
+Harold Rowe Holbrook Jr. (February 17, 1925 – January 23, 2021) was an American actor.
+He first received critical acclaim in 1954 for a one-man stage show, titled Mark Twain Tonight!, that he developed while studying at Denison University.
 He won the Tony Award for Best Actor in a Play in 1966 for his portrayal of Twain.
-He continued to perform his signature role for over 60 years, only retiring the show in 2017 due to his failing health.
+He continued to perform his signature role for more than 60 years, retiring the show in 2017 due to his failing health.
 Throughout his career, he also won five Primetime Emmy Awards for his work on television and was nominated for an Academy Award for his work in film.